 Q: I have a credit score of 635, and I'm self-employed.
 Does this hurt my ability to get a credit card?

-Your status could hurt your chances of receiving an instant-approval credit card.
-However, with a little research and some flexibility, you should be able to find an account that can help you improve your credit score.
+With a little research and some flexibility, you should be able to find an account that can help you improve your credit score.

 Because your question didn't reveal specifics about how your credit score got to be 635 and what you're intending to do with a new line of credit, I'll make some assumptions.
 Entrepreneurs and self-employed professionals tolerate a far higher level of risk than most people.
 Depending on your level of success, you could either earn a larger income than a typical worker in your industry, or you could end up broke.